atsaloli/cicd/gitlab-ci/01-setting-up-ci/10-installing-gitlab-ce.md

 ## Change host name to human-readable one

-Add DNS record (e.g. `alpha.gitlabtutorial.org`) so it's nicer to access the GitLab UI.

-Change hostname of your host before installing GitLab, since GitLab UI will pick up the hostname (e.g., in "git clone" URLs)
+Change hostname of your host before installing GitLab, since GitLab UI will pick up the hostname (e.g., it'll be the hostname in "git clone" URLs)

 For example: